 Security is the top reason most people use smart devices in their homes.
 According to the Lowe’s Smart Home Survey, security cameras were the most popular smart home device among consumers.
 Also, 62% of consumers in the US claim security is the top priority in a smart home.
 Smart locks, fire and theft alarm systems, and security cameras are considered the most beneficial smart devices by 71% of millennials.

 According to eMarketer, monitoring and security devices are the second largest category of smart home devices, and by 2023, their shipment volume is expected to double compared to 2019.

 As you can see, security is one of the most important and widespread categories in the smart home market, and it’s only natural that both companies and entrepreneurs want to create smart home security applications.

 In this article, I’ll talk about what a smart home security app is, how it helps consumers, what its goals are, and how to build one.
 I’ll also talk about the best smart home security apps that you can use as references for your own product.

 What is a home security mobile application?

 A home security mobile application helps users control all security devices in their houses.
 Most users choose to download a security mobile app to know what’s happening when they’re away.
-The app connects to their smart locks, sensors, automatically monitors the environment, and allows users to easily arm and disarm their systems.
+The app connects to their smart locks, and sensors, automatically monitors the environment and allows users to easily arm and disarm their systems.